josephegbaiyelo5-lab/Excel-Portofolio-Project/README.md

 •	VLOOKUP

 **Dataset**
 The dataset used for this project contains 5,000 simulated work-order and operational records representing a large asset-intensive energy organisation.
-The dataset is available, which provides a foundation for analysing data using Excel.
+The dataset is available https://github.com/josephegbaiyelo5-lab/Excel-Portofolio-Project/blob/main/Nuclear%20Energy%20Project%20CSV/vendors.csv, which provides a foundation for analysing data using Excel.
 It includes detailed information on
 •	Plants
 •	Problems
 •	Root Causes